the-anweddol-project/Anweddol-ISO-factory/README.md

 Install them with your package manager, or by executing the `setup.sh` script as root.

+## Getting a ready to use image

+You can get a ready-to-use ISO image here : https://mega.nz/folder/BTFyVCLB#DNC2K8Lmhgbk6QWrVpeznw

 ## Usage

 Just run the `make_iso.sh` script :